-He works with CSAH as the Vice President of Field Operations and as a national spokesperson.
+He works with CSAH as Senior Vice President, Development and Administration and as a national spokesperson.
 His involvement with the Coalition has not only helped Donny in his own recovery, but as an active representative of the organization, Cpl.
 Daughenbaugh has been able to inspire others through his story of resilience and the positive effects a family can have on one’s recovery.
-Donny lives in League City TX with his beautiful wife Sarah and their two children Gabby and Kollin.
+Donny lives in League City TX with his beautiful wife Sarah and their three children Gabby, Kollin, and Everleigh.